 In addition, on the first day of listed trading on the TSX Venture Exchange or Canadian Securities Exchange ("Listing Date"), Infinitum must issue 16% of the total issued and outstanding common shares of Infinitum calculated post issuance to the Company (received 6,105,438 shares valued at \$2,442,175 during the year ended April 30, 2022).
-Infinitum must incur at least \$3,000,000 of expenditures on the Adelita property on or before five years from the Listing Date.
+Infinitum must incur at least \$3,000,000 of expenditures on the Adelita property on or before five years from the Listing Date (completed by September 30, 2023).

-After completing the option to earn 80%, the Company and Infinitum will enter into a joint venture agreement.
+After completing the option to earn 80%, the Company and Infinitum are in the process of entering into a joint venture agreement.
 The Company's 20% retained interest will be carried until Infinitum carries out a total of \$4,750,000 in expenditures along with completing both a mineral resource calculation in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects and a Preliminary Economic Assessment.